Typhoon Megi (2016)

-Typhoon Megi (/ko/), known in the Philippines as Typhoon Helen, was a large and powerful tropical cyclone which affected Taiwan and eastern China in late September 2016.
+Typhoon Megi, (Note: The name Megi (Korean: 메기, [ˈme̞(ː)ɡi]) was contributed by South Korea and refers to the Amur catfish (Silurus asotus) in Korean.) known in the Philippines as Typhoon Helen, was a large and powerful tropical cyclone which affected Taiwan and eastern China in late September 2016.
 It is the seventeenth named storm and the seventh typhoon of the annual typhoon season.
 Megi started as a tropical disturbance in the northeast of Pohnpei.
 On September 21, JMA upgraded the disturbance to a tropical depression.
 The depression was immediately named Megi by the JMA as it was classified as a tropical storm.
 It was later then designated by JTWC as a newly formed Tropical Depression 20W.
 Moving northwestwards, Megi was trying to form an eye which prompted the agencies to upgrade into a typhoon.
 Megi later entered PAR, attaining the name Helen as it continued to intensify.
 Favorable conditions and low vertical wind shear allow Megi to perform an eyewall replacement cycle as it approaches Taiwan.

 On September 26, Megi has reached its 1-minute winds of 220 km/h (140 mph) and a central pressure of 933 hPa (27.55 inHg).
 The typhoon later made landfall at Hualien City in Taiwan around 14:00 NST (06:00 UTC).
 The interaction with the high mountains result Megi to weaken significantly and emerge through Taiwan Strait.
 On September 28, Megi made its final landfall in Hui'an County, Fujian as a weakening severe tropical storm.
 Rapid weakening has ensued as it moved inland.
 Megi later dissipated on the next day.